Last Words right before they Died...

 [- Bob Hope -]Ever the comedian, Bob Hope responded “Surprise me” when asked by his wife where he would like to be buried.
 He died in Los Angeles at the ripe old age of 100.

 [- Buddy Rich -]Rich, the legendary drummer, died after surgery in 1987.
 As he was being prepped for the surgery, a nurse asked him, “Is there anything you can’t take?”
 He replied, “Yeah, country music.”
+The nurse was probably surprised by that response, and she should have remembered the correct nurse practitioner programs online training for asking what medications a patient was allergic to.

 [- Charlie Chaplin -]The funny-man actor, responded “Why not?
 After all, it belongs to him,” after a priest said “May the Lord have mercy on your soul” to him.
 Chaplin was hardly laid to rest in peace, as his body was eventually stolen and held ransom for $600,000.